RonakRoy/RonakRoy.github.io/teams/frc.md

 ---
 layout: detailpage
 title: "FIRST Robotics Competition Team 3128: Aluminum Narwhals"
-description: In high school, I was a dedicated member of my FIRST Robotics Competition Team; I served as Head of the Controls Department and President of the team.
-While I worked on all parts of the team, I was most active on the electronics and controls systems department.
+description: Aug 2015 — Jun 2019
 ---

-<div style="text-align: center; font-size: 20pt"><i>Details coming soon...</i></div>
+In high school, I was a dedicated member of my FIRST Robotics Competition Team; I eventually served as Head of the Controls, Programming, and Electronics Department and President of the team.